TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

    substituted for standard input and output.
 You will have to use pseudo ttys ("ptys") instead of pipes.
 Or you can use a Python interface to Don Libes' "expect" library.
-A Python extension that interfaces to expect is called "expy" and available from http://expectpy.sourceforge.net.
+A Python extension that interfaces to expect is called "expy" and available kutoka http://expectpy.sourceforge.net.
 A pure Python solution that works like expect is `pexpect
    <https://pypi.org/project/pexpect/>`_.